OrnitOnGithub/kathleen/docs/compiler.md

 The tokenizer works in four steps, to finally provide a Vector of `Token` structs.

-## Step 1 -- Separate by whitespace
+## Step 1 -- Separate by whitespace and special characters

 Tokens are first separated by whitespace, anything like spaces, tabs, newlines.

 `let var int = 12;` => `let` `var` `int` `=` `12;`

 Notice how the 12 and the semicolon are stuck to eachother?

-## Step 2 -- Separate special characters

-Prior to this step, one token could totally have been `function(arg1,arg2)`, or `12;`

-It is now necessary to separate futher by things like brackets, commas, etc.
+We also need to separate by things like brackets, commas, etc.

 The list of characters to separate is: